 – Where has your character just come from, and where are they going?

 – Why did they stop in the liminal space?

 – How does it make them feel?
 Uneasy?
 Peaceful?
 Confused?

 – What are their choices at this point?
 How does the liminal space help/hinder their decision-making?

 – How do they leave?
 DO they leave?

 – Is this space a big ol’ metaphor for their own psychological transformation?

 How did you get on?
-Let us know about your liminal space exploration on our community forums, and make a habit of noting down all the freaky little liminal moments you encounter every day – ’cause it’s likely there’s a story in there…
+Did you get lost in the in-between?
+Did you find a metaphor or two?
+Keep on exploring those weird bridges between worlds and make a habit of noting down all the freaky little liminal moments you encounter every day – ’cause it’s likely there’s a story in there…